I was in dance for many years and we used to put on fake eyelashes all the time. I became the girl who everyone wanted to put their on for them!! haha

 So here are some tricks:

 - Make sure you measure them and cut off any excess width.
 Not everyone has the same width of eye lids so you need to trim them shorter too fit nicely and naturally.

 - Apply the glue with the rounded end of a clean bobby pin.
 Dip the rounded end into the eyelash glue and put it on the base of the fake lashes.

 - Be patient.
 If it doesn’t look perfect right away its ok, just keep practicing.
 Just don’t squirt the glue directly onto your lashes…you don’t want anymore glue in your eye!

-I hope that helps :)posted almost 5 years ago
+I hope that helps :)posted about 5 years ago

 -Apply some liner first.
 This way if you are not able to get really close to the lash line it will at least blend in a bit better. (liquid or gel work best for this)

 -let the lash rest on your hand/finger to see which way it wants to curl before you grab it with tweezers.